zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v3-guide.md

   <div align="center"><img src={useBaseUrl("/img/wallet/swap-token-review.png")} width="400"/></div>

-3. **Sign** and confirm the transaction on Metamask and the transaction will be completed successfully.
+3. **Sign** and confirm the transaction on MetaMask and the transaction will be completed successfully.

 ## Token Lists